 Intro to Felting (1 day to 1 week) In this workshop students will be introduced to the basics of wet felting for flat and 3-dimensional forms, which can be used in a wide range of applications, from fashion and accessories to fine art.
 All Levels.

 In this week long workshop students will explore a range of traditional and experimental fabric manipulation techniques.
-We will begin by smocking, gathering, pleating, stitching and stiffening surfaces.
-Then will cut, stain, and burnout our fabrics, and begin to apply these skill to a wide spectrum of creative expressions from high fashion to fine art.
+We will begin by smocking, gathering, pleating, stitching and stiffening fabric.
+Then will cut, stain, and burnout our materials, and begin to apply these skill to a wide spectrum of creative expressions that can be applied to craft, fashion and fine art.
 (Can also be scheduled as 2-3 hour weekly classes for 4 weeks).
 All Levels.